jeanc413/explore-tensors-in-videos/README.md

 This project explores the idea of using tensors in videos.
 It uses Tucker decomposition to transform videos into a lower dimensional space.
-In simpler words, it utilizes the core matrix of tucker decomposition  as a compressed version of the video.
+In simpler words, it utilizes the core tensor of tucker decomposition  as a compressed version of the video.
 The code in this repository takes videos, decomposes them into Tucker Cores and Factors, and then uses *K-means* clustering to group the cores.